How to Store Medicine Safely

 - Be alert to medicine in places your child visits.
 You know to store medicine safely in your home, but do you ever think about medicine safety when your child isn’t at home?
 Asking people your child visits to put their medicines in a safe place works for some parents, but it may feel socially awkward to others.
 Another option is to take a look around to see if any medicines are stored within reach and deal with any risks in sight.

 - Even if you are tempted to keep it handy, put medicine out of reach after every use.
 When you need to give another dose in just a few hours, it may be tempting to keep medicine close at hand.
-Accidents can happen fast.
-It only takes a few seconds for children to get into medicine that could make them very sick.
+But accidents can happen fast, and it only takes a few seconds for children to get into medicine that could make them very sick.
 Put medicine up and away after every use.
 And if you need a reminder, set an alarm on your watch or cell phone, or write yourself a note.

 How to Give Medicine Safely

 - Use the dosing device that comes with the medicine.
 Proper dosing is important, particularly for young children.
 Kitchen spoons aren't all the same, and a teaspoon and tablespoon used for cooking won't measure the same amount as the dosing device.

 - Keep all medicines in their original packages and containers.

 - Take the time to read the label and follow the directions.
 Even if you have used the medicine before, sometimes the directions change about how much medicine to give.